Cameron Thomas (defensive end): College career

 Thomas repeated as a first-team All-Mountain West selection as a redshirt junior and was named the conference Defensive Player of the Year.
 Thomas was also named a second-team All-American by the Associated Press, Football Writers Association of America, Walter Camp Foundation, and the Sporting News.

 Professional career

+Arizona Cardinals

-Thomas was selected in the third round (87th overall) by the Arizona Cardinals in the 2022 NFL Draft.
+Thomas was selected in the third round (87th overall) by the Arizona Cardinals in the 2022 NFL draft.

+Kansas City Chiefs

+On August 27, 2024, Thomas was traded to the Kansas City Chiefs.
+He was waived on November 26.

+Cleveland Browns

+On November 27, 2024, Thomas was claimed off waivers by the Cleveland Browns.